11 Expert-Backed Strategies to Become an Exceptional Manager

 11. Have A Regular Meeting With Each Employee

-A “one on one” meeting, also known as a “one to one” (121 meeting), is a way for a manager or team leader to stay personally and professionally connected to a team member.
-It is also a great way for the team member to stay connected to their manager.
+A “one-on-one” meeting, also known as a “one-on-one” (121 meetings), is a great way for a manager or team leader to stay personally and professionally connected to a team member and for the team member to stay connected to their manager.

-In my experience, an average or poor manager will neglect to have regular one-on-one meetings because they are “too busy” or they have more important priorities.
+In my experience, an average or poor manager will neglect regular one-on-one meetings because they are “too busy” or have more important priorities.

 If you want to be an average leader of an average team, then ignore One to One meetings at your peril